Community Earth System Model 2 (CESM2)

 The latest release in the CESM family including many substantial science and infrastructure improvements since its previous version

-Note: The CESM2.2 release is not a scientifically supported version; that is, we do not have any long simulations with this model version yet.
+Note: The CESM2.2.z release is not a scientifically supported version; that is, we do not have any long simulations with this model version yet.
 In most cases, users should continue to use the CESM2.1.z series for their science and especially for CMIP6-related simulations.

 Scientific validation consists of a multi-decadal model run of the given component set at the target resolution, followed by scientific review of the model output diagnostics.